Helen B. Mitchell -- Orangeburg

-Funeral services are entrusted to Carson's Funeral Home in St. Matthews.
+Viewing will be held from 3 to 7 p.m.
+Friday, Feb.
+26, at Carson's Funeral Home in St. Matthews.
+CDC guidelines for COVID-19 will be followed.
+Tickets for attendance must be presented at time of funeral service.
 Family and friends may call the residence or Carson's Funeral Home.
-Social distancing expected and masks must be worn upon visiting.

 Post a comment as